Orbital Sciences' cargo ship blasts off for space station

 "We are negotiating with people with other payloads besides the Cygnus spacecraft and intend to fly more cargo out of Wallops," Culbertson told reporters before the launch.
 He declined to elaborate on prospective customers.

-The company holds a $1.9 billion contract with NASA to fly eight Cygnus cargo ships to the station, a permanently staffed research outpost that flies about 250 miles above Earth.
+The company holds a $1.9 billion contract with NASA to fly eight Cygnus cargo ships to the station, a permanently staffed research outpost that flies about 250 miles (about 400 km) above Earth.

 SpaceX has a separate 12-flight NASA contract worth $1.6 billion.